Gardens, (Green) Squares, and Parks in Paris

 Square du Temple

 Once reserved for the Knights of the Order of the Templars in the 13th century, the Square du Temple was initially a palace that was turned into a prison during the French Revolution.
-It later became a convent and then finally a barracks.
+It later became a convent and, finally, a barracks.
 It was all destroyed during Haussmann’s city-wide renovation.

-Today, the English-style garden at Square du Temple is lined with a variety of exotic trees and remarkable wildlife containing various species of birds.
+Today, the English-style garden at Square du Temple is lined with a variety of exotic trees and remarkable wildlife, including various bird species.
 It offers a peaceful break from the hustle-bustle of the 3rd Arrondissement’s Marché des Enfants Rouges.

 Address: 64 Rue de Bretagne